 Over the past several years, the traditional MMORPG (massively multiplayer online role-playing game) has lost some steam.
 When we first tackled this topic, in 2013, free-to-play gaming was still in its infancy.
 Candy Crush Saga was barely a year old, and South Park hadn’t yet lampooned the “pay-to-win” gaming model in 2014’s Freemium Isn’t Free.

-If you’re looking to delve into the MMO world for minimal cost, there’s no better time than now.
-Check out our choices for the top free-to-play MMORPGs on the market, so you can hack, slash, and shoot your way through the next six months of your life.
+If you’re looking to delve into the MMO world without paying upfront, there is no better time than now.
+Check out our choices for the best free MMORPGs on the market, so you can hack, slash, and shoot your way through the next six months of your life.

 It’s hard to argue a game isn’t one of the best of its kind when it boasts more than 200 million accounts.
 Jagex’s Runescape — now in its third incarnation — has undergone a series of design and gameplay overhauls since its 2001 debut, garnering the honor of the Most Popular Free MMORPG in existence, according to the Guinness Book of World Records.

 The latest version of the browser-based MMORPG doesn’t deviate much from previous renditions of the game.
 Set in the war-torn fantasy realm of Gielinor, Runescape is a simple and familiar take on the MMORPG, laced with a familiar focus on PvE and crafting.
 Questing and combat are straightforward and often humorous, typically requiring you to click an enemy to death and collect its loot.
 Thankfully, the bland repetition is offset by the end-game content and the title’s sheer amount of depth.
 Much of that content remains hidden behind a paid subscription, but even the free content is engaging and fun.